theFoxTale/basic-js/README.md

 3. Clone your newly created repo: https://github.com/<%your_github_username%>/basic-js/
 4. Go to folder `basic-js`
 5. To install all dependencies use [`npm install`](https://docs.npmjs.com/cli/install)
 6. Run `npm run test` in command line.
+Run one test: `npm test -- test/what-season.test.js`
 7. You will see the number of pending, passing and failing tests.
 100% of passing tests is equal to max score for the task

 ---